Post Office Saving Schemes 2025: Latest Interest Rates, Benefits, Types and How to Invest

 Post Office Saving Schemes Account

 As same as the savings account of other banks, a postal savings account is also manages the money of people.
 One person can have only one account at a single post office, it can be transferred to another post office if needed.
-A minor can open an account there.
+Post office rd scheme 1,000 per month minor can open an account there.
 A minimum of Rs.
 50 is applicable to be remain as a balance if one applicant wants a non-cheque facility.
-One can claim a deduction of Rs.
+Post office monthly income scheme one can claim a deduction of Rs.
 10,000 per year on their total savings account interest.

 Types of Post Office Saving Schemes under Postal Bank